 Tap into the illustrious minds of our faculty members who are movers and shakers in their own disciplines.
 They will impart, challenge and encourage, as they share their invaluable expertise and experiences with you.

-Applications are open for the following programmes:
+Applications are closed for the August 2022 intake.

 |Singapore-Cambridge GCE O-Level||(25 points or better in 4 GCE O-Level subjects, excluding English.
 A pass in English at Grade C6 or better)|